hyperdefined/CobaltTester/web/api.md

 * `api`: The API URL of the instance.
 * `cors`: If the instance has CORS enabled/disabled.
 * `startTime`: The time the instance started up.
 * `score`: The test score of the instance.
 This is a percentage.
+The closer to 100%, the more services that work with the instance.
 * `api_online`: Whether or not the API is online.
 * `protocol`: What protocol the instance uses (http/https).
 * `frontEnd`: The frontend URL of the instance.
 * `trust`: If the instance is considered "trusted" or not.
+These will be `safe/unknown/not_safe`.

 ### Services
 In the services JSON, each service is listed.
 If it's able to download media for it, it's set to `true`.
 If it failed, it's set to `false`.